steamclock/bluejay/README.md

 ## Background Operation

-[Background Execution](https://developer.apple.com/library/content/documentation/NetworkingInternetWeb/Conceptual/CoreBluetooth_concepts/CoreBluetoothBackgroundProcessingForIOSApps/) is a mode supported by CoreBluetooth to allow apps that use bluetooth to be backgrounded and possibly even evicted from memory with active bluetooth operations (pending connect requests, listening for notifications on a particular characteristic), the app will then be woken / restarted in the background by the system when those Bluetooth events happen.
+[Background Execution](https://developer.apple.com/library/content/documentation/NetworkingInternetWeb/Conceptual/CoreBluetooth_concepts/CoreBluetoothBackgroundProcessingForIOSApps/) is a mode supported by Core Bluetooth to allow apps to continue processing active Bluetooth operations when it is backgrounded or even when it is evicted from memory.
+For examples, a pending connect request that finishes, or a subscribed characteristic that fires a notification, can cause the system to wake or restart the app in the background.
 This can, for example, allow syncing data from a device without needing to manually launch the app.

 In order to support background mode, make sure to turn on the **Background Modes** capability in your Xcode project with **Uses Bluetooth LE accessories** enabled.